BulykLab/universal_PBM_analysis/README.md

 ## 4. Typical run
 If the test run (Step 3) runs without a problem, you are ready to analyze your PBM data!

 There is a template file `PBM_analysis_template.lsf` that you can modify to analyze your PBM data.
 The gpr files must be stored in a directory of your choice.
 This directory corresponds to `[YOUR_DIRECTORY]` below. `[YOUR_NAME]` is simply your name so that the report file lists your name in the title section. `[TASK_NAME]` is a name you give for this analysis.
 This will also show up in the title section of the report.
+Below is part of the template file `PBM_analysis_template.lsf`.

 ```
 DIR=/data/bulyk/pipelines/universal_PBM_analysis